Tesla Holds Giga Fest At Disputed German Factory - UrduPoint

 Tesla Holds 'Giga Fest' At Disputed German Factory

+Long queues of people brought by special shuttle buses were already forming at the Gruenheide site of Tesla's first European factory around 10 am (0800 GMT).

+"I wanted to take a look.
+Tesla's a great, very innovative car manufacturer," said 25-year-old local resident Dominic, an engineer.

-Construction had begun under an exceptional procedure granted by authorities two years ago, but opposition from locals over environmental concerns has held up final approval for the plant.
+Construction at the plant had begun under an exceptional procedure granted by authorities two years ago, but opposition from locals over environmental concerns has held up final approval.

-Some local residents have planned a counter-protest at the site on the day of the event to underline their opposition to the factory.
+Demonstrators were already on the scene on Saturday morning, with a few people bearing signs like "Stop Tesla" and "water and forest aren't for private profit" gathered around 100 metres (yards) from the site.

+"It's unbelieveable that you can build a factory like this without permission," said 69-year-old local activist Gurdrun Luebeck.

 Thousands are expected to attend, with locals given priority for the guest list announced by Tesla earlier this week.